 - Avoid adding in any new information as it will be forgotten by the time your next driving session comes around.

 Watch your own driving habits

 It is shown that the way you drive and your own habits behind the wheel influence the way your learner behaves on the road.
 Stay aware of your own driving habits and attitudes before you begin instructing a learner driver.
-It will help ensure that when they get their licence you can have full confidence they are safe on the road.
+It will help ensure that when they get their license you can have full confidence they are safe on the road.